cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_faq_securitygroups.md

 <div markdown="1">
 We have configured the built-in security groups to have no restriction on all outbound traffic to simplify the setup.

-Custom Security Groups can be create and applied blocking outbound access if required.
+Custom Security Groups can be created and applied blocking outbound access if required.
 </div>
                             </div>
                         </div>